markwiggles/simple_spree/README.md

 <h3>Install Spree</h3>

-Unless you have used <i>Spree</i> before, it is a good idea to load your first project with the sample data as it will give you the opportunity to explore the setup including configuration, taxons, freight etc. If you don't want the sample data,  pass the additional arguments  <i> --sample --seed </i>.
+Unless you have used Spree before, it is a good idea to load your first project with the sample data as it will give you the opportunity to explore the setup including configuration, taxons, freight etc. If you don't want the sample data,  pass the additional arguments  <i> --sample --seed </i>.
 See the Spree Github for more info.

 ```
 rails g spree:install
 ```
 <h5>Problems Installing</h5>
-If you get a message re the installation of <i>Nokogiri</i> (HTML parser) gem, then it may be as simple as updating your Xcode tools, installing the <i>Nokogiri</i> gem first, or else this link may help - [Installing Nokogiri](http://www.nokogiri.org/tutorials/installing_nokogiri.html).
+If you get a message re the installation of <i>Nokogiri</i> (HTML parser) gem, then it may be as simple as updating your Xcode tools, installing the Nokogiri gem first, or else this link may help - [Installing Nokogiri](http://www.nokogiri.org/tutorials/installing_nokogiri.html).

-Reload your webpage and you should now see the <i>Spree</i> frontend site with products.
+Reload your webpage and you should now see the Spree frontend site with products.
 We will fix the routing later, to get your original page back.
-The <i>Spree</i> page will be a bit ugly, but nothing some <i>bootstrap</i> css can't fix!
+The Spree page will be a bit ugly, but nothing some <i>bootstrap</i> css can't fix!

 <h3>Install Bootstrap Frontend</h3>